istio/istio.io/content/en/docs/tasks/traffic-management/ingress/ingress-control/index.md

 In the preceding steps, you created a service inside the service mesh and exposed an HTTP endpoint of the service to external traffic.

-## Accessing the ingress gateway using node ports
+## Using node ports of the ingress gateway service

 {{< warning >}}
 You should not use these instructions if your Kubernetes environment has an external load balancer supporting